pharaun/rozen/features.md

 		* Compression of already compressed artifacts
 			- Do we want it to try to compress everything to get as much compression
 			- Do we want to focus more on speed?
+			- Compression check with lz4 or one of the fast algo to verify if it is compressable
+				* If not, do we want to skip compression and go directly to encryption?
 		* At what point is it worth to just eat the space loss cos of deep archive pricing?
 	3. Deduplication
 		* None